coderefinery/IDEs/_episodes/01-introduction-to-IDEs.md

 objectives:
   - "Basic concept of IDE is introduced"
   - "Main IDE usage benefits explained"
-  - "Managing Virtaul Environments with PyCharm"
+  - "Managing Virtual Environments with PyCharm"
-  - "Getting support for coding standards (PEP-8)"
 keypoints:
   - "IDEs are helpful, really..."
 ---

 # Introduction to PyCharm

-In this we will go through the main parts of PyCharm.
+We will go through the main parts of PyCharm.
 We have selected PyCharm as the tool to demonstrate, and at the same time motivating the use of Integrated Development Environments.
 We want to show you why IDEs are useful.

 We start by creating a project.
  - Start PyCharm
  - In the dialog "Welcome to PyCharm", choose "Create New Project"
--  Give the project directory a appropriate name, like "IDEpreparation"
+-  Give the project directory a appropriate name, like "Introduction_to_IDE"

 ![PyCharm Project Dialog](../img/PyC_proj_dialog.png)

 ### PyCharm environment
 The screen is divided in a project area and a gray canvas.
-The project shows our files and the Python Interpreter PyCharm has selected for us.
 ![PyCharm Project Area](../img/PyC_project_area.png)

 This is currently an empty project.
 It contains the default setup for a project with a Python Interpreter.